rowanmoul/ArchSecureDualBoot/README.md

 #### Packages
 Run this command to install all the basic packages you will need for this guide (plus one or two useful utilities that you will probably just install later anyway):
 ```
-# pacstrap /mnt base linux linux-firmware vim sudo man-db man-pages texinfo rng-tools cryptsetup efitools sbsigntools parted ntp grub efibootmgr tpm2-tools tpm2-tss-engine
+# pacstrap /mnt base linux linux-firmware vim sudo man-db man-pages texinfo openssl cryptsetup efitools sbsigntools grub efibootmgr tpm2-tools tpm2-abrmd tpm2-tss-engine
 ```
-If you prefer the packages listed on separate lines (eaiser to read), here they are, in no particular order:
+If you prefer the packages listed on separate lines, here they are, in no particular order:
 ```
 base
 linux